Home » Aetolia Classes: All 32 Classes Across Four Cities » The Oneiromancer of Aetolia

 Who plays this class

 The Oneiromancer suits players who want a magic-heavy, planar-flavored class without the rigid structure of a guild.
-The roleplay frame is dreamlike, individualistic, and chaotic-good more often than not, though Omei’s Chromatic Court draws plenty of darker characters as well.
+The roleplay frame is dreamlike and individualistic.
+Archetypes run the range: warlocks, wandering witches, planar travelers.
+Some follow Omei’s Chromatic Court tradition closely; others wander outside Her purview entirely.

 Mechanically, the class rewards players who like layered ritual and bargained-for power.
 Contracts adds a negotiation dimension few other classes have.
 Hyalincuru’s paper magic is unusual even within Aetolia.